 Puja Materials (samagri) of Ghatasthapana-

 First of all, an idol of Mata Durga is required for Ghatasthapana or to invoke Maa Durga to come to our homes.
-Image of Maa Durga can also be used in place of an idol.
-Some of the other materials needed are: saffron, incense, barley, honeycombs, turmeric bales, flowers, sugar, panchmeva, mace, coconut, sand, clay, betel leaves, cloves, belpatra, amrapatra , the picture of Mata Durga, Turmeric, Kalash, milk, fruits, sweets, mustard etc.
+The image of Maa Durga can also be used in place of an idol.
+Some of the other materials needed are saffron, incense, barley, honeycombs, turmeric bales, flowers, sugar, panchmeva, mace, coconut, sand, clay, betel leaves, cloves, bel patra, amrapatra , the picture of Mata Durga, Turmeric, Kalash, milk, fruits, sweets, mustard etc. Following this, offer Bhog to Goddess Durga to please her and gain her blessings and protection.

-Ghatasthapana holds special significance during Chaitra Navratri 2022.
+Ghatasthapana holds special significance during Chaitra Navratri 2023.
 ‘Ghat’ is a symbol of auspiciousness.
-Paddy crops sown near it are believed to fill the life with prosperity.
-Ghat is considered as the real form of ‘Mathrubhumi’.
+Paddy crops sown near it are believed to fill life with prosperity.
+Ghat is considered to be the real form of ‘Mathrubhumi’.
 The devotees should definitely chant any mantra of Maa Durga by lighting a lamp near the Ghat every day.
-Nine forms of Mata are worshiped on Navratri.
+Nine forms of Mata are worshipped on Navratri.
 If the nine days of Navratri are divided into three days, then it simply means, we worship Mata Kali, Mata Saraswati and Mata Lakshmi.
 At the time of Ghatasthapana, the chanting of the mantras of these three Mahadevis also provides excellent results.